apache/arrow-site/_posts/2025-12-03-parquet-late-materialization-deep-dive.md

 **The Problem:**

-If we use a bitmask, the Reader blindly tries to decode all 6 rows first, intending to filter them later.
-But that middle Page isn't there!
+If we use a bitmask, however, the reader will decode all 6 rows first, intending to filter them later.
+But that middle page isn't there!
 As soon as the decoder hits that gap, it panics.
-The `ArrayReader` is a stream processing unit—it doesn't know the layer above decided to prune a page, so it can't see the cliff coming.
+The `ArrayReader` is a stream processing unit—it doesn't handle I/O and thus doesn't know the layer above decided to prune a page, so it can't see the cliff coming.

 <figure style="text-align: center;">
   <img src="{{ site.baseurl }}/img/late-materialization/3.3.2-fig2.jpg" alt="Bitmask hitting a missing page panic" width="100%" class="img-responsive">